opencog/atomspace/opencog/matrix/README.md

    the normal manner.
 The mapping of data types works in both directions.
 It is as straightforward to pass data from R to C++, as it is it return data from C++ to R.

+Q: Any other design issues?

+A: Yes.
+As currently structured, all of these classes assume that your data is readily available in RAM.
+They will not work correctly, if your dataset is too big to fit into RAM.
+At the time of this writing, a single atom takes about 1.5KBytes or so, so a dataset consisting of 100M atoms will require about 150GBytes of RAM, plus a bit more for other processes (e.g. postgres).
+Since most computers max out at about 256 GBytes RAM, this limits datasets to 100M atoms.
+   Some language datasets can be considerably larger than this.
+   The largest Amazon EC2 instances are 256 GBytes.

 Generic Programming